Ready to get serious about having fun? Let’s talk vacations.

 If your mind says Hawaii but your budget says home, check out these travel experts’ tips for smart saving – and smart splurging – on your next vacation.
 Some can save you hundreds, and some just a few bucks here and there.
 But they all add up.
 And they can help you make the most of your hard-earned time off.

 Your vacation doesn't have to begin and end on a weekend.
-In her article on abcnews.go.com, Eight Surefire Ways to Save on a Summer Vacation, Suzanne Rowan Kelleher gives good advice.
+In her article on abcnews.go.com, Eight Surefire Ways to Save on a Summer Vacation, family travel expert Suzanne Rowan Kelleher offers the following advice.
 When you look for airfares online, play around with your travel dates.
 "Very often," she says, "adjusting your getaway to leave and return on a Monday or Tuesday can save your family hundreds of dollars."
-Another good thing is that airports are often less crowded during mid-week.
-That can make traveling less stressful.
+As an added bonus, airports are often less crowded during mid-week, which can make traveling less stressful.

 You can also find summertime fun where you might not expect it.
-Ski towns become family playgrounds in the summer.
-They offer biking, hiking, horseback riding and more.
-And as Kelleher says, "Lodging costs a fraction of what it does during ski season."
+Many ski towns become family playgrounds in the summer.
+They offer plenty of recreational activities like biking, hiking, horseback riding and more.
+And, as Kelleher says, "Lodging costs a fraction of what it does during ski season."